ihmeuw/wkb-raster/README.md

 internal serialized format (see RFC1), for quick input/output.

-The parsed object contains metadata about the raster plus one or more raster bands (each with their own metadata).
+The parsed object contains metadata about the raster plus one or more raster bands, each with its own metadata.
 The pixel data itself constitutes the `data` property of a band.
 It's represented as a JavaScript TypedArray.

 ## Installation
 ```bash